Sengkey/filepond-plugin-fetch-svg-preview/README.md

 # SVG Preview plugin for FilePond

-This **Fetch SVG Preview** plugin will kick in automatically when the uploaded file has an SVG extension and incorrect Content-Type e.g. *application/octet-stream*.
+This **Fetch SVG Preview** plugin will kick in automatically when the uploaded file has an SVG extension with incorrect Content-Type e.g. *application/octet-stream* which is common case in S3 bucket.

 ## Quick Start